imagej/imagej.github.io/_pages/plugins/edge-and-symmetry-filter.md

 ## Description

-This plugin will compute the gradients of the image based on the [Canny edge detector](https://en.wikipedia.org/wiki/Canny_edge_detector).
+This plugin will compute the gradients of the image based on the {% include wikipedia title="Canny edge detector" %}.
 The symmetry filter will vote for the voxels inside the object based on the gradient vector direction.

 **Alpha parameter** refers to the smoothing in canny edge detection, the smaller the value, the smoother the edges.